aprilmintacpineda/todo-app/readme.md

 - redux @3.6.0
 - axios @0.15.3

-# See it on action
+# See it in action
 - Make sure you have composer installed and can run `composer` command in the command line
 - Make sure you have NPM install and can run `npm` command in the command line.
 - Make sure you have PHP and can run `php` command on the command line.